Security of your CRA My Account and My Business Account

 Some taxpayers may have received a notification that their CRA user ID and password have been revoked.
 Visit CRA user ID and password have been revoked for more information.

-The Government of Canada, like other government and private sector organizations, faces ongoing and persistent security threats.
+The Government of Canada, like other government and private sector organizations, faces ongoing and persistent security threats to its online services.
 Over the past few years, the Canada Revenue Agency (CRA) has noticed an increase in activity by unauthorized third parties attempting to gain access to taxpayers’ CRA accounts.

-If you have been affected by a security incident, we’re here to help.
-We are continually working to protect taxpayer information and to prevent future security incidents.
+If you are concerned about or suspect unauthorized access to your CRA account, we are here to help.
+We are continually working to protect taxpayer information and to prevent online security incidents.

 If your account is compromised

-We are sending letters by registered mail to individuals and businesses affected by security incidents.
+We are sending letters by registered mail to individuals and businesses affected by incidents of suspected unauthorized access.
 If you receive a letter notifying you that your account has been compromised, follow the instructions in the letter.

 What this means for you